charmed-kubernetes/kubernetes-docs/pages/k8s/cni-cilium.md

 ### Prometheus

-Prometheus from the COS Lite stack can automatically scrape metrics from the Cilium and Hubble components.
+Prometheus, from the COS Lite stack, can automatically scrape metrics from the Cilium and Hubble components.
 To set this up, you can integrate both Prometheus and Cilium via a Cross-Model Integration (CMI).
 The [COS Lite documentation][cos-deploy] provides detailed instructions